Learning Your MG Triggers

 • What you were doing before the symptoms flared

-• If you took any drugs, or did anything else like rest, to treat your symptoms
+• Whether you took any drugs or did anything else, like resting, to treat your symptoms

 You should also record when you feel at your best and worst each day.
-After some time, you will begin to notice patterns to your triggers and what treatment options work best for you.
-Once you know your triggers you can take steps to avoid them.
+After some time, you may notice patterns in your triggers and what treatment options work best for you.
+Once you know your triggers, you can take steps to avoid them.4,5

-The Myasthenia Gravis Foundation of America offers a free app, myMG, that many people use to track their disease.
-There are several other healthy diary apps available for free or at low cost that you can use to track your disease, your medicines, and more.
+The Myasthenia Gravis Foundation of America offers a free app, myMG, that many people use to track their symptoms.
+And there are several other healthy diary apps available for free or at low cost that you can use to track your condition, your medicines, and more.